Rifqio/simple-rag-implementation/assets/employees/Emily Tran.md

 ---

-## Jasa Raharja Putera Career Progression
+## BPJS Kesehatan Career Progression
 - **February 2020 - Present**: Digital Marketing Specialist
-   - Emily Tran has been pivotal in enhancing Jasa Raharja Putera's online presence through targeted social media campaigns and SEO strategies.
+   - Emily Tran has been pivotal in enhancing BPJS Kesehatan's online presence through targeted social media campaigns and SEO strategies.
    - Successfully managed a team of interns for the 'Spring Into Safety' initiative, increasing customer engagement by 35%.

 - **June 2018 - January 2020**: Marketing Coordinator
-  - Assisted in the development and execution of marketing campaigns to promote Jasa Raharja Putera's products.
+  - Assisted in the development and execution of marketing campaigns to promote BPJS Kesehatan's products.
-  - Collected and analyzed data on customer demographics to inform Jasa Raharja Putera’s marketing strategies.
+  - Collected and analyzed data on customer demographics to inform BPJS Kesehatan’s marketing strategies.

 - **January 2017 - May 2018**: Marketing Intern
   - Supported the Marketing team by collaborating on content creation and digital advertising projects.
-  - Gained hands-on experience with marketing automation tools, enriching her skillset for her role in Jasa Raharja Putera.
+  - Gained hands-on experience with marketing automation tools, enriching her skillset for her role in BPJS Kesehatan.

 ---